Therapy for Women Living with Autoimmune Conditions

 You’ve built a life around being capable—dependable, unstoppable, endlessly giving.
 But your body has other plans.
 The exhaustion, the pain, the flare-ups—they’re signs that the old way no longer works.
 It’s time to stop pushing and start paying attention.
 Therapy can help you make sense of what’s happening and begin the kind of healing that starts from the inside out.

-When your body turns against itself, it can feel like everything else starts to unravel too.
+When your body turns against itself — whether through the inflammation of lupus, the hormonal disruptions of Hashimoto’s or the joint pain of rheumatoid arthritis — it can feel like everything else starts to unravel too.
 The fatigue, brain fog, flare-ups, and unpredictable symptoms—none of it fits neatly into the life you’ve worked so hard to hold together.
 You may look “fine” on the outside, but inside you’re exhausted from trying to keep pace with a world that doesn’t slow down.

 You’ve learned to push through pain, to smile when you’re tired, to keep showing up even when your body is pleading for rest.
 And maybe somewhere along the way, you stopped listening to that inner whisper that says: You can’t keep doing this.